If you are interested in growing mango trees, then you’ve come to the right place.

 3. Prepare the Mango Tree for Planting

 Before planting our mango tree in the ground, we need to prepare the tree so that it has the best shot of becoming established with a healthy root system.
-We do this by preparing the root system and canopy prior to planting.

 Preparing the Root System